RaphaelIT7/gmod-holylib/README.md

 \- Look into StaticPropMgr stuff.
 May be interresting.
 \- Add a bind to `CAI_NetworkManager::BuildNetworkGraph` or `StartRebuild`
 \- Possibly allow on to force workshop download on next level change.
+\- GO thru everything and use a more consistant codestyle.
+I created quiet the mess.

 # The Navigator
 [Modules](https://github.com/RaphaelIT7/gmod-holylib#modules)